Welcome from the Head of School

 Since her parents had moved to the United States several years earlier, Mrs. Yatzus decided to follow suit and do her teacher training here.
 She enrolled in classes at the University of Delaware, where she received the opportunity to earn her master’s and be a teaching assistant (TA) in the College of Education.

 Once finished, Mrs. Yatzus accepted a teaching position at the Delaware Learning Center (now known as Centreville Layton School), where she spent the next 27 years of her career, including two decades as Head of School.
 During this time, Mrs. Yatzus was a member of the MBNA Foundation’s Education and Helen F. Graham Grant Committees.

-In 2008, Mrs. Yatzus became just the fourth Head of School in Independence’s now 39-year history.
-She currently serves as a trustee on the board at Archmere Academy, as Chair Elect of the Association of Delaware Valley Independent Schools (ADVIS) and as a member of the Delaware State Chamber of Commerce Selection Committee for Superstars in Education.
+In 2008, Mrs. Yatzus became just the fourth Head of School in Independence’s now 40-year history.
+She currently serves as a trustee on the board at Archmere Academy, as Board Chair for the Association of Delaware Valley Independent Schools (ADVIS) and as a member of the Delaware State Chamber of Commerce Selection Committee for Superstars in Education.